archivesspace-labs/ArchivesSnake/README.md

 This is the original wrapped JSON as returned from the API.

-If you know the id of a particular thing in the collection, you can also treat `JSONModelRelation` objects as functions and pass the ids to get that specific thing, like so.
+If you know the specific id of something in the collection, you can also treat `JSONModelRelation` objects as functions and pass the ids to retrieve that particular thing, like so:

 ``` python
 aspace.repositories(101) # repository with id 101